-TrueCar shareholders may, no later than June 1, 2018, move the Court for appointment as a lead plaintiff of the Class.
-If you purchased shares of TrueCar and would like to learn more about these claims or if you wish to discuss these matters and have any questions concerning this announcement or your rights, contact Richard A. Maniskas, Esquire toll-free at (844) 291-9299 or to sign up online, click here.
+If you purchased shares of TrueCar and would like to learn more about these claims or if you wish to discuss these matters and have any questions concerning this announcement or All Casesyour rights, contact Richard A. Maniskas, Esquire toll-free at (844) 291-9299 or to sign up online, click here.

-The Complaint alleges that throughout the Class Period, defendants made materially false and misleading statements, and omitted materially adverse facts, about the Company’s business, operations and prospects.
-Specifically, the Complaint alleges that the defendants concealed from the investing public that: (1) that the United Services Automobile Association (“USAA”) had been planning significant changes to its website that would have a material adverse effect on the volume of purchases generated by USAA; (2) that USAA made significant changes to its website that would have a material adverse effect on the volume of purchases generated by USAA; (3) that the changes to USAA’s website maintained by TrueCar caused a material adverse effect on the volume of purchases generated by USAA; and (4) that, as a result of the foregoing, Defendants’ statements about TrueCar’s business, operations, and prospects, were materially false and/or misleading and/or lacked a reasonable basis.
-As a result of defendants’ alleged false and misleading statements, the Company’s stock traded at artificially inflated prices during the Class Period.
+Our investigation concerns whether members of TrueCar’s board of directors made false and/or misleading statements and/or failed to disclose that: (1) the largest source of TrueCar’s revenue, the United States Automobile Association (“USAA”), had been planning significant changes to its website that would have a material adverse effect on the volume of purchases generated by USAA; (2) USAA made significant changes to its website that would have a material adverse effect on the volume of purchases generated by USAA; (3) the changes to USAA’s website maintained by TrueCar caused a material adverse effect on the volume of purchases generated by USAA; and (4) as a result, statements about TrueCar’s business, operations, and prospects were materially false and/or misleading and/or lacked a reasonable basis.